-&lt;sup>4 A typical value is given.
+4 A typical value is given.
 Separate model runs provide a range of overtopping events, due to the stochastic nature of the model.

-23. RECOMMENDATIONS
+26. RECOMMENDATIONS

-All of the required test work is completed for this FS and no additional work is necessary for this level of study.
-This FS presents a project that is ready for submission for financial and other support necessary for initiation.
+All required work is complete for this FS and no additional work is necessary for this phase.
+This FS presents a project that is ready for submission for financial and other support necessary to progress to the next phase.